mozilla/zippy/docs/index.rst

 * try and charge a credit card
 * process any money at all

 That is all faked out.
-It's up to the individual payment provider to implement that.
-Here's how zippy fits into the marketplace infrastructure.
+It's up to the individual payment processor to implement that.

+Are you interested in how *everything* works?
+Read about the :ref:`flow`.

+Here's how Zippy fits into the `Firefox Marketplace`_ infrastructure.

 .. image:: diagrams/architecture.png